Peña Flamenca de Londres

 The Peña Flamenca de Londres is the UK’s largest flamenco club, founded in 1984.
-It operates just like a peña flamenca in Spain to promote a good flamenco in a friendly club atmosphere.
-The peña puts on shows mosts months in London’s Pimlico at the Hall of the Church of the Holy Apostles.
-Shows are open to both members and non-members.
-Our Honorary Presidents are the guitarist Paco Peña and the dancer Maribel la Manchega.
+We operate like a peña flamenca in Spain to promote flamenco in a friendly club atmosphere.
+The peña puts on shows most months of the year at the Church Hall of the Holy Apostles on Cumberland Street in Pimlico.
+Shows are open to members and non-members.
+Our President is the world-famous flamenco guitarist Paco Peña.

-Two years ago we launched the first flamenco dance prize in the UK, the Ron Hitchins Prize for Flamenco Dance, awarded to up-and-coming young dancers.
+We also launched the first flamenco dance prize in the UK, The Ron Hitchins Prize for Flamenco Dance, a bursary which we award to up-and-coming flamenco dancers.

 The Peña Flamenca de Londres publishes Flamenco News three times a year.
 Full of news, reviews and articles of interest to anyone enthusiastic about flamenco, it is free to members and is on sale at our monthly meetings and at El Mundo Flamenco shop on Duke Street just off Oxford St. The Constitution of the Peña is here.

-The Peña Flamenca de Londres is run by an elected committee of volunteers
+The Peña Flamenca de Londres is run a committee of volunteers:

 Flamenco at the Peña